NWSMAROC/NWSMAROC/README.md

-Net Wave Service Maroc
+Net Wave Service Morocco

-Depuis 1991, nous assistons les entreprises marocaines à réussir leur informatisation età automatiser au maximum les tâches de leurs collaborateurs.
-En développant des solutions intégrées qui optimisent le temps de travail et fiabilisent l'information.

-Missions :

-- Concevoir, développer et mettre en œuvre des solutions informatiques adaptées aux attentes de nos clients.
-- Réaliser des solutions innovantes et proposer des services de qualité afin de satisfaire les exigences de nos clients

-Technologies :

- - Systèmes : Windows, Linux, Aix ,Android
+Since 1991, we have been assisting Moroccan companies to successfully computerize and automate their employees' tasks as much as possible.
+By developing integrated solutions that optimize working time and make information more reliable.

+Missions:

+Design, develop and implement IT solutions adapted to the expectations of our customers.
+Create innovative solutions and offer quality services in order to meet the requirements of our customers
+Technologies:

+- Systems: Windows, Linux (Ubuntu, RedHat), Aix, Android
- - Base de données : Oracle, Postgres, MySQL, SQLite
+- Database: Oracle, Microsoft SQL Server,Postgres, MySQL, SQLite
- - Programmation : C, C#, VB.NET, ASP, MVC, Javascript, HTML, CSS, Python, React-Native, Java, kotlin, jetPack Compose
+- Programming: C, C#, VB.NET, ASP, MVC, Javascript, HTML, CSS, Python, React-Native, Java, kotlin, jetPack Compose,.Net, MAUI,Blazor
- - Scripts : PowerShell, Bourne-Shell, C-Shell, Zpl
+- Scripts: PowerShell, Bourne-Shell, C-Shell, Zpl